Attrition (band)

-Attrition are an English electronic music band, formed in Coventry in 1980 by Martin Bowes and Julia Niblock.
+Attrition are an English dark wave band, formed in Coventry in 1980 by Martin Bowes and Julia Niblock.
 The band emerged from the experimental post-punk scene of the early 1980s and, along with other groups such as Throbbing Gristle, Coil, Einstürzende Neubauten, and In the Nursery, greatly contributed to the development of industrial music in the UK.

 History

 Beginnings

 In 1979, Martin started a xeroxed fanzine called Alternative Sounds to document the Coventry music scene (including such notables as The Specials and Furious Apples).
 The fanzine ran for 18 issues until 1981, and culminated in a vinyl compilation, "Sent from Coventry" (on Cherry Red) and a brief appearance on the BBC's Something Else programme.
 During this time, Martin met Julia at a local gig and, with the addition of Martin's brother Chris on guitar, Attrition was formed.
 In 1980 Chris was replaced by Julia's brother Ashley Niblock on synthesizer, and a short time later they replaced their live drummer with a drum machine; these changes facilitated Attrition's development beyond the post-punk of the early 80s into more experimental veins of sound.